honkjs/honk/README.md

 <h1 align="center">Honk</h1>

-Honk, pronounced "HONK 🚚 HONK" shouted as loudly as possible while making a truck horn pulling motion, is inspired by, an addon for, and a louder alternative to, [choo](https://github.com/choojs/choo) 🚂🚋, the sturdy frontend framework that could.
+Honk, pronounced "HONK 🚚 HONK" shouted as loudly as possible while making a truck horn pulling motion, is inspired by, and a loud collection of addons for, [choo](https://github.com/choojs/choo) 🚂🚋, the sturdy frontend framework that could.

 Honk, because, by default, that is all that it does.

+---

 <div align="center">
   <sub>Built with 🤣 by